What Is Testicular Mesothelioma?

 Testicular Mesothelioma Symptoms

-- A mass of tissue buildup in the testicle
+- A lump or mass in the testicle

 - Fluid buildup in the scrotum